The Bridges of Madison County (film)

 The Bridges of Madison County is a 1995 American romantic drama film based on the 1992 bestselling novel of the same name by Robert James Waller.
-It was produced and directed by Clint Eastwood, who also starred in it with Meryl Streep.
+It was produced and directed by Clint Eastwood, who also starred in the film alongside Meryl Streep.
 The screenplay was adapted by Richard LaGravenese.
 Kathleen Kennedy was co-producer.
 It was produced by Amblin Entertainment and Malpaso Productions, and distributed by Warner Bros.
 Entertainment.

-The film is set in 1965, featuring Italian war bride, Francesca Johnson (Meryl Streep), who lives with her husband and two children on their Iowa farm.
-That year she meets National Geographic photojournalist, Robert Kincaid (Clint Eastwood), who comes to Madison County to photograph its historic covered bridges.
+The Bridges of Madison County is set in 1965 and features Italian war bride Francesca Johnson (Meryl Streep), who lives with her husband and two children on their Iowa farm.
+That year she meets National Geographic photojournalist Robert Kincaid (Clint Eastwood), who comes to Madison County, Iowa to photograph its historic covered bridges.
 With Francesca's family away for a short trip, the couple have an intense, four-day love affair.
-The film earned $182 million worldwide and was well-received by critics.
-Streep was nominated in 1996 for an Academy Award for Best Actress for her performance.
+The film was released on 2 June 1995 and earned $182 million worldwide.
+It received generally positive reviews upon release, with high praise directed towards Streep's performance, earning her a nomination for the Academy Award for Best Actress at the 68th Academy Awards.